Jason-CKY/Telegram_Reminder_Bot/README.md

 The bot works in both personal chats as well as group chats.

+---

-Note that all reminders can be seen by the person implementing the reminder bot.
+**DISCLAIMER:** All reminders can be seen by the person implementing the reminder bot.
 Do not store any reminders that contain any sort of private information.
 The only secure way to store private reminders is to host your own reminder bot on Google AppScript.

 The default timezone of this bot is GMT+8, and is editable on the Utils.gs script.

+---

 ## Available Bot Commands: